 - Salt and freshly ground black pepper

-Begin by making the Bolognese sauce.
-Put the pancetta in a cold saucepan, and melt the fat in (I use a Le Creuset cast iron casserole).
+Place the pancetta in a cold saucepan, and melt the fat in (I use a Le Creuset cast iron casserole).
 Add the vegetables and stew gently until softened (add some olive oil if everything is a bit dry).
 Add the garlic, and cook for 1 minute.
-Add the beef added and leave on the stove, stirring constantly, until lightly browned.
+Add the meat and leave on the stove, stirring constantly, until lightly browned.
 Add the tomatoes, can juice, purée, stock, sugar and bay, and simmer for at least 1 hour, adjusting the seasoning as you go.
 At this point, letting the sauce cool with a lid on it for a while is always going to be good.
 Like any casserole it's better the next day.

 Set an oven to 220˚C.